decretist/Dissertation/Chapter0/chapter0.md

 had not written the case statements.
-Soon, however, I came to see the JPEG image produced by stylo as telling a different and very specific "likely story"---a phrase borrowed from Plato's *Timaeus*---or what Pennington calls a “conjectural novella” about the earliest beginnings of Gratian’s project, and by extension, about the dawn of the formal, academic study of canon law and of the European university, the moment when the medieval school run by a lone master began to evolve into a faculty whose members taught a standardized
+Soon, however, I came to see the JPEG image produced by stylo as telling a different and very specific "likely story"---a phrase borrowed from Plato's *Timaeus*---or what Pennington calls a "conjectural novella" about the earliest beginnings of Gratian's project, and by extension, about the dawn of the formal, academic study of canon law and of the European university, the moment when the medieval school run by a lone master began to evolve into a faculty whose members taught a standardized